fractaldotbox/ddevkit/README.md

 - Build on top of viem, which has minimum dependency, and @radix for max compatability with shadcn.

 - Opinonated (us) defaults and unopionated extensions

- - First of all, we use a plugin systems, such that sensible libraries like starknetjs could be added easily, although we also prefer [scure-starknet](https://github.com/paulmillr/scure-starknet).
-Libraries such as rainbowkit are tntentionally excluded.
+ - First of all, we use a plugin systems, such that libraries sensible to use case like `starknetjs` could be added easily, although we also prefer [scure-starknet](https://github.com/paulmillr/scure-starknet).
+Libraries such as rainbowkit are intentionally excluded.
+- At its core, we prefer lightweight, unopionated libraries such as `zustand` or `permissionless`.
 - At the end of the day these are code receipes and components, nothing stops anyone to extend with particular component libraries.
     - These components wont be possible without amazing work at [onchainkit](https://github.com/coinbase/onchainkit), ensjs, [starknet-react](https://github.com/apibara/starknet-react) etc. Thus we create default opionated receipes, also shows side by side methods to opt for integrating particular 3rd party libraries.
     - It is also not possible for authors keep track of latest versions and best way is to make it a community effort.